Study with us

-The first-year paper – French 1: Introduction to French literature, linguistics, film and thought– is designed to give you an excellent grounding in French culture.
+The first-year paper – French 1: Introduction to French literature, linguistics, film and thought – is designed to give you an excellent grounding in French culture.
 It aims to introduce you to the concepts and practice of literary criticism.
-It introduces some internationally renowned works, such as Racine’s drama, and others which have made an important contribution to the development of French culture, including its cinema.
+It introduces some internationally renowned works, and others which have made an important contribution to the development of French culture, including its cinema.
 Don’t be put off if you have relatively little experience of, or reading in, any of these areas; the paper does not assume prior knowledge, and it has been specifically designed to be introductory and stimulating.
 Since it covers works from the Middle Ages to the present, it will also give you the basis for an informed choice when you come to select the French courses which you'll take in your second and final years (Parts IB and II).

 Below is a list of the six primary texts you shall study over the course of the year, and which you should read or watch before you arrive in Cambridge.
 You can find this list, along with other useful information about the paper, on the Department website.

 It is very important that you do this first reading of the books in advance, and view the film, since you won’t have time to do it all once the course starts.

 It is also very important that you buy the correct editions of the texts, where specified above.
 This will make it much easier to navigate the texts in supervisions and lectures.
 If you choose to buy these online, you should find them available at the following stores: